-Shares of common stock offered by Globalstar, Inc. shares, which would constitute % of our outstanding common stock after this offering, assuming no exercise of the underwriters' over- allotment option.
-Shares of common stock to be outstanding after this offering shares.
-Over-allotment option shares.
-Use of proceeds We estimate that the net proceeds from this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately \$ million, assuming the shares are offered at \$ per share, which is the mid-point of the estimated offering price range set forth on the cover page of this prospectus.
+8 Shares of common stock offered by Globalstar, Inc. 7,500,000 shares, which would constitute approximately 11% of our outstanding common stock after this offering, assuming no exercise of the underwriters' over-allotment option.
+Shares of common stock to be outstanding after this offering 70,375,494 shares.
+Over-allotment option 1,125,000 shares.
+Use of proceeds We estimate that the net proceeds from this offering, after deducting underwriting discounts and estimated offering expenses, will be approximately \$115.8 million, assuming no exercise of the underwriters' over-allotment option.
 Except for funding a \$685,848 dividend to Thermo as described in "Dividend Policy and Restrictions," we intend to use the entire net proceeds from this offering to fund in part the procurement and launch of our second-generation satellite constellation and related upgrades to our gateways and other ground facilities.
 We estimate that the cost to procure and launch these satellites and upgrade these facilities will be approximately \$1.0 billion to \$1.2 billion.
 We intend to fund the balance of those costs principally from borrowings of the delayed draw term loans under our credit agreement and cash generated by our business.
-We intend to use any net proceeds we receive from any shares sold pursuant to the underwriters' over-allotment option for the same purpose.
+We intend to use any net proceeds we receive from any shares sold pursuant to the underwriters' over- allotment option for the same purpose.
 See "Use of Proceeds" and "Dividend Policy and Restrictions."
-Dividend policy Other than the distribution to Thermo referred to above and the -for-one stock split described below, we do not presently anticipate paying any dividends on our common stock.
-Our credit agreement currently prohibits the payment of cash dividends.
-Proposed symbol и и - Unless we specifically state otherwise, all information in this prospectus: assumes no exercise by the underwriters of their over-allotment option; • reflects a -for-one stock split to be effective prior to this offering;
+Dividend policy Other than the distribution to Thermo referred to above, we do not presently anticipate paying any dividends on our common stock.
+Our credit agreement currently prohibits the payment of other cash dividends.
+NASDAQ Global Select Market symbol "GSAT."

+Unless we specifically state otherwise, all information in this prospectus:

-- excludes shares of common stock reserved for issuance under the Globalstar, Inc. 2006 Equity Incentive Plan, none of which have been issued as of the date of this prospectus; we expect to issue shares of restricted stock under this plan upon completion of this offering; and - excludes shares of common stock reserved for issuance under the irrevocable standby stock purchase agreements described in "Certain Relationships and Related Party Transactions-Irrevocable Standby Stock Purchase Agreement."
+- assumes no exercise by the underwriters of their over-allotment option; - reflects a six-for-one stock split that occurred on October 25, 2006; - gives effect to the conversion of our three series of common stock into one class of common stock that occurred on October 25, 2006; - excludes 1,200,000 shares of common stock reserved for issuance under the Globalstar, Inc. 2006 Equity Incentive Plan, none of which have been issued as of the date of this prospectus; we expect to issue approximately 265,000 shares of restricted stock in aggregate as a bonus to substantially all our employees under this plan upon completion of this offering;

+- excludes 120,000 shares of common stock reserved for issuance under a stock option granted to one of our directors (See "Management-Board of Directors"); and - excludes 11,443,296 shares of common stock reserved for issuance under the irrevocable standby stock purchase agreement with Thermo Funding Company and up to 785,328 shares of common stock which may be purchased or reserved for issuance to other stockholders pursuant to our preemptive rights offering.
+See "Certain Relationships and Related Party Transactions-Irrevocable Standby Stock Purchase Agreement."